loellelam/loellelam.github.io/projects/potato-prevent.md

 This project includes a title screen that allows players to adjust difficulty levels and enable or disable power-up options.
 It also features background music, sound effects, and some custom artwork.

 The gameplay involves contending with a horde of potatoes that advance towards the player's character.
 To thwart the impending potato onslaught, players must swiftly type the corresponding key on their keyboard to disintegrate the potatoes.
 Failing to input the correct key or allowing a potato to reach the character results in the loss of a life.
 If all lives are depleted, the player loses the game.

+## Takeaways

+Throughout this project, I've gained valuable insights into the art of breaking down a project into more manageable components.
+It's become evident that meticulous planning is essential to steer clear of code conflicts down the road.
+Additionally, I've come to appreciate the significance of code organization, realizing that starting with a well-structured approach is paramount for project success.

 View the full project on my [GitHub](https://github.com/loellelam/Potato-Prevent) or [play now](https://loellelam.github.io/Potato-Prevent/)!

 <span style="color:red">Disclaimer:</span> Compatibility may vary across devices and browsers.
 This project has been tested and verified to work on the Google Chrome browser running on Windows.